Skip to main content

 Automatically Rename New Files to Avoid Data Loss

 Configure the Overwrite behavior of your archive site to Automatically append numbers to conflicting file names.
-This will help when duplicate files are archived.
-Instead of a duplicate file being rejected, and not stored, it will be stored with an appended number in its file name.
+When a duplicate file is uploaded, it is stored with an appended number in its file name instead of being rejected.

-Configure the top-level "home" folder of your archive site to Rename all uploaded files to apply a timestamp automatically.
-This ensures that all duplicate files, no matter which method of file upload is used, are stored with a timestamp in its file name.
-Using this timestamp pattern _YYYY-MM-DD_hh-mm-ss, that is granular to the second, means that duplicate files that are uploaded within a second of each other will be successfully archived.
+Configure the top-level "home" folder of your archive site to Rename all uploaded files and apply a timestamp automatically.
+This ensures duplicate files are stored with a timestamp in their file name regardless of which upload method is used.
+The timestamp pattern _YYYY-MM-DD_hh-mm-ss is granular to the second, so duplicate files uploaded within a second of each other are all successfully archived.

 Separate Data By Source

-To store data from multiple sources, create multiple corresponding subfolders and user accounts for each source.
-Do not co-mingle archived data from multiple sources into the same folder.
-Use each subfolder to store data that corresponds with a single source.
-This improves provenance and auditability, making it simple to identify where the archived data came from.
+To store data from multiple sources, create a separate subfolder and user account for each source.
+Do not co-mingle archived data from multiple sources in the same folder.
+This improves provenance and auditability and makes it simple to identify where archived data came from.

 Use a Child Site for Archive Only Mode